Ouput files

 HL_rxn_network reduced 55

-In this case, besides the above TSs, all TSs having relative energies larger than 55 kcal/mol will not be considered for HL optimizations, that is, they will not be included in the HL reaction network.
+In this case, not only TSs associated to bimolecular reactions and interconversions between optical isomers, but also TSs having relative energies larger than 55 kcal/mol will not be considered for HL optimizations, i.e., they will not be included in the HL reaction network.
 We notice that the last argument must be an integer.

 RXNet.barrless